hhrogersii/svg2png/README.md

 ```

 ## Basic usage from command line
-During development it is helpful to verify the successful phantomjs capture of the various Sugar NVD3 chart types that will be tested via the service.
-The service source URI `test/chart.php` can be edited as needed and called directly from the command lin.
-An option will be added later to provide the chart config as a JSON object.
+During development it is helpful to verify the successful PhantomJS capture of the various Sugar NVD3 chart types that will be tested via the service.
+PhantomJS can be used from the command line using the same script that is used in the service to generate a new PNG image of the chart in the project directory.

 ```sh
 // [./bin/]phantomjs [script] [source_url] [selector] [target_file]
 $ phantomjs ./test/domshot.js http://localhost/svg2png/test/chart.php .nv-chart pie.png
 ```

-There should now be a new PNG image of the chart in the project directory.

 <a href="pie.png" target="_blank"><img src="pie.png" width="300" height="300"></a>

+Also, you can preview the chart by opening the page `test/chart.php` which can be edited as needed for testing.
+An option will be added later to provide the chart config as a JSON object.
+See the [Testing](#testing) section below for details on calling the PhantomJS service from a test page.

 ## PhantomJS web server module
 As a *service* the PhantomJS [web server module](http://phantomjs.org/api/webserver/) based on the embedded [Mongoose](https://www.cesanta.com/) web server is deployed as a long running process.